Alimony Attorney in Orlando

 Our attorney frequently assists clients in settling alimony disputes via mediation, which is generally quicker and less expensive than court.
 As a certified family dispute mediator by the Florida Supreme Court, she is especially poised to pursue this alternative dispute resolution method.
 However, she and our supporting staff are unafraid to take cases to court when needed.
 Our aim is simple: we want to get the best outcome possible for clients and will do whatever it takes to achieve just that.

-To speak with a reliable attorney about your alimony case, set up a consultation at Benjamin Law.
+To speak with a reliable alimony lawyer in Orlando, set up a consultation at Benjamin Law.
 You can do so by calling (321) 473-6679 or contacting us online.